Senior Life Memberships

 In 1903 Billy Brown (1901) was removed from the list of RFC Life Members because he had neglected to pay an amount owing to the club.
 In January 1928, following Brown’s death, the committee enquired why Brown’s name was omitted from the list but it does not result in the reinstating of his name.
 In 2001 Brown was quietly reinstated to the list of RFC Life Members.

-Frank Wright passed away months after being elected a RFC Life Member in 1907.
-In 1908 it seems that his Life Membership was accepted by his four year old son, Francis Wright Jr., who was listed as a RFC Life Member in his father‘s place in Richmond’s annual reports from 1908 to 1911.
+Frank Wright was elected to Life Membership on March 26 1907.
+However he passed away on August 9 1907 before he could receive the physical medallion.
+In 1908 it seems that his Life Membership was accepted by his four year old son, Francis Wright Jr., who was listed (erroneously) as a RFC Life Member in his father‘s place in Richmond’s annual reports from 1908 to 1911.

 In 1912 the committee decided to grant Charles “Fishy” Taylor and Jack Fayle RFC Life Memberships, but before the decision was honoured the committee lost office and a “Reform” committee was installed.
 The “Reform” committee was hostile to Taylor and Fayle (both were linked to the old committee) and refused to confirm Taylor’s and Fayle’s Life Memberships.